On the conformal walk dimension: Quasisymmetric uniformization for symmetric diffusions: Introduction

 We describe two examples of self-similar fractals for which a positive answer to the attainment problem is known.
-Kigami shows that Brownian motion on two dimensional Sierpinski gasket attains the infimum, where $\mu$ is the Kusuoka measure and $\theta$ is the corresponding intrinsic metric \cite{Kig08}.
-Further examples of admissible measures that attain the infimum for the two dimensional Sierpinski carpet is described in \cite{Kaj12}.
-In retrospect, Kigami's measurable Riemannian structure on the Sierpinski gasket is the first evidence towards the implication (a)$\implies$(c) in Theorem \ref{t:ehichar}.
-Another example of a fractal that attains the infimum in \eqref{e:dcw} is the two dimensional snowball described in \cite{Mur}.
-The `snowball' fractal can be viewed as a limit of Riemann surfaces and is a higher dimensional analogue of the von Koch snowflake.
+Kigami has shown in \cite{Kig08} that the MMD space corresponding to the Brownian motion on the two-dimensional Sierpi\'{n}ski gasket attains the infimum, where $\mu$ is the Kusuoka measure and $\theta$ is the associated intrinsic metric.
+Further examples of admissible measures that attain the infimum for the two-dimensional Sierpi\'{n}ski gasket is described in \cite{Kaj12}; see Theorem \ref{thm:SG2-attained} below and the references in its proof for details.
+In retrospect, Kigami's measurable Riemannian structure on the Sierpi\'{n}ski gasket is the first evidence towards the implication \ref{it:ehichar-intro-a}$\implies$\ref{it:ehichar-intro-c} in Theorem \ref{t:ehichar}.
+Another example of a fractal that attains the infimum in \eqref{e:dcw} is the two-dimensional snowball described in \cite{Mur}.
+The ``snowball'' fractal can be viewed as a limit of Riemann surfaces and is a two-dimensional analog of the von Koch snowflake.
 In this example, the answer to the attainment problem is obtained by considering a limit of uniformizing maps to $\bS^2$ and using the conformal invariance of Brownian motion.
-Our terminology `Gaussian uniformization problem' is inspired by this example and the fact that $\on{PHI(2)}$ is equivalent to Gaussian heat kernel estimates.
+Our terminology ``Gaussian uniformization problem'' is inspired by this example and the classical fact from \cite{Stu96} (see also Proposition \ref{p:metmeas} and Theorem \ref{t:phichar} below) that $\on{PHI(2)}$ is equivalent to Gaussian heat kernel estimates.